 - RSI, carpal tunnel and other similar types of injuries can sometimes take years to develop, often having major consequences regarding an individual’s mobility.

 Traditionally there is a three year time limit from the date of the injury during which you can legally launch an arm injury compensation claim.
-Where injuries such as RSI and carpal tunnel can be linked to working practices, the three- ear limit will begin when the diagnosis is received by the claimant.
+Where injuries such as RSI claims and carpal tunnel syndrome claims can be linked to working practices, the three- year limit will begin when the diagnosis is received by the claimant.
 It is fairly common for RSI and carpal tunnel conditions to have a greater impact on individual’s life in later years.
 Therefore, it is only fair that the three year limit in this situation begins after a formal diagnosis which could be many years after the initial injury.

 Arm Injury Compensation

 - Amputation of both arms, compensation of between £191,950 and £239,140.